174: No Such Thing As A Manta Ray

 Have you heard about the record for the longest tongue?
 This is another Guinness record.

-So it's like he's got an entire whole normal tongue outside his mouth.
-But not when his mouth is closed, because when his mouth is closed, it will be inside his mouth.
+So it's like you've got an entire whole normal tongue outside his mouth.
+But not when his mouth is closed, because when his mouth is closed, it'll be inside his mouth.

 You mean when his mouth is closed around his tongue?